 Future Regulatory Direction

-The FDA has proposed adding semaglutide to the “Difficult to Compound” list, which would prohibit compounding regardless of shortage status.
+The FDA has proposed adding GLP1-S to the “Difficult to Compound” list, which would prohibit compounding regardless of shortage status.
 The agency cites complexity in peptide synthesis, stability challenges, and quality control difficulties as justifications.
 Public comment periods on this proposal generated thousands of responses from pharmacies, providers, and patients.

 Congressional legislation could reshape the compounding landscape.
 Bills proposed in 2024 would clarify when compounding is permitted during drug shortages and establish clearer quality standards.
 However, pharmaceutical industry lobbying complicates legislative efforts, as manufacturers seek to protect market exclusivity.